 If you have been the victim of a crime, call Police Scotland on 101, or 999 in an emergency.

 There are ways you can take action if you feel your rights have not been respected.
-There are different ways to complain and have your voice heard depending on who has contravened your rights.
+There are different ways to complain and have your voice heard depending on who has violated your rights.
 Click the service or person below to read about what to do next:

 You may have heard the term protected groups, or protected characteristics, before.
 Protected characteristics are defined by the Equality Act (2010).
 The Equality and Human Rights Commission lists the different protected groups and what you can do if you face discrimination.